 The Subtle Art of Not Giving a F* About Bad Reviews

-As writers, we all hate getting bad reviews.
-That first one-star can be absolutely gutting, even if it seems like it’s a result of a reader’s particular preferences rather than the quality of your book.
-Even if it’s balanced by many more five-star raves.
+No writer likes getting a bad review.
+That first one-star can be absolutely gutting, even if it seems like it’s the result of a reader’s particular preferences rather than the quality of your book.
+Even if it’s balanced out by lots more five-star raves.
 Even if it seems like the reviewer is talking about another book by mistake.
 It all hurts.

-That book, or writing, is your baby, and somebody just said your baby is ugly, unpleasant, and probably not very smart.
-Of course you’re upset.
-Of course it hurts.
+Your writing is your baby, and somebody just said your baby is ugly, unpleasant, and probably not very smart.
+Of course you’re upset!
+Of course it hurts!
 But I want to tell you how I’ve learnt to deal with the highs and lows of critiques and bad reviews.

 For the most part, I’ve been fortunate enough to have enjoyed good reviews of my contemporary romance novels.
 Of course, there are always a few two-stars, a few people who are offended by the foul language or the wishy-washy heroine and feel the need to let the world know.
 But my averages have been good, so I believed I was above being hurt by negative ratings.